VoitecP/api-image/README.md

 Create .env file setting in base dir api_image  open .env file and paste SECRET_KEY='your_key', set DEBUG=1 save file.
 Env-Template file will help you .

 Test database are already included !
-Just clone and try :)
+Just clone and try, even example images for try are included :)

 Load initial data to database